RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 60 (13/12/2021)
-- Commit "2 in 1 Shaders"
-    - The Renderer now uses 1 Shader to render the shader and texture at the same time
-    - This gives way to adding tints to textures
-    - The Game Code has been refactored to use the new Renderer2D

-### Day 62 (15/12/2021)
-- Commit "Profiling & More Game Dev"
-    - Profiling capabilities have now been added to the engine
-    - The results of the profiling session is stored in a .json file, which then can be viewed by a web browser
-    - Tilemaps now have collisions attached to them

 ### Day 63 (16/12/2021)
 - Commit "Instrumentation & Improved 2D Rendering API"
     - Improved Profiling and Improved 2D Rendering API has been implemented to the engine